SantosBravo/Numerical-Inverse-Laplace-Transform-Abate-Whitt/README.md

 # Numerical Inversion of Laplace Transforms Using the Euler Method of Abate and Whitt

-In _EulerILT_and_usage_examples.nb_ I provide the Mathematica function _EulerILT_ , which uses the Euler algorithm described by Abate and Whitt in [1], to numerically invert Laplace transforms.
+In the Mathematica notebook _EulerILT_and_usage_examples.nb_ I provide the Mathematica function _EulerILT_ , which uses the Euler algorithm described by Abate and Whitt in [1], to numerically invert Laplace transforms.
 The function _EulerILTwithTruncationError_, also provided in _EulerILT_and_usage_examples.nb_, is the same as _EulerILT_, but includes an estimate of the truncation error of the procedure (see [1] for details).
 The function _EulerILT_ (and _EulerILTwithTruncationError_) is basically the translation from UBASIC to Mathematica of the algorithm EULER of pages 7 and 8 of [1].

 ## Installation